A tenancy agreement is a legal document. It explains what you need to do and what we need to do for you while you are living in your home.

 - you must not store any goods in any communal area or obstruct any corridors, staircases, balconies or lifts.

 - you must not keep or use bottled gas, paraffin, petrol or any other dangerous material in your home or in communal areas.

-- you must keep your garden tidy by cutting the lawn and trimming the hedges.
+- if you have a garden, you must keep it tidy by cutting the lawn and trimming the hedges.

-- you must give us at least four weeks’ notice in writing when you wish to end your tenancy.
+- you must give us at least four weeks’ notice in writing when you decide to end your tenancy.